darrenyang0116/Global-fishing-vessel-watch/Realtime_data/Choose_data.md

 However, it costs a lot of money if I need access to a completed set of data.
 ![Cost](http://i.imgur.com/Aud2nY3.png)

-I ended up choosing [My Ship Tracking](http://www.myshiptracking.com/) which provides vessel locations ducking in the ports.
+I ended up choosing [My Ship Tracking](http://www.myshiptracking.com/).
+This website provides certain amount of vessels ducking in the ports.
 Although this is not the most ideal dataset I was looking for, I can still use it to demonstrate how to build a website that visualizes the real-time vessel locations.
 ![My Ship Tracking](http://i.imgur.com/kOr0TJp.png)